inm-web-labs/vue-format-amount-input/README.md

 - 0.2.19 - Added emit for keydown.enter
 - 0.2.20 - Added logic to prevent zeros at left of natural number
 - 0.2.21 - Fixed bug removing zeros before decimal char and also removing decimal char
+- 0.2.22 - Fixed bug where inputValue being 0 would be treated as falsy validation